Darya Dontsova: The circulation and the number of published books

-It is believed that, in fact, under the brand Darya Dontsova works not only Dontsova herself, but a whole team of writers.
+Allegations have been made that books published under the name Darya Dontsova have been written not only by Dontsova herself, but a whole team of writers.
 This is due to the fact that just over 180 titles were issued throughout 15 years under the name of creativity Darya Dontsova.
-It is almost impossible to write such an immense number of books for only one person.
-(Note: Marina Vorontsova - Ghostwriter Daria Series.)
+It is believed to be hard to write such an immense number of books for only one person.